root3nl/SupportApp/README.md

 ### Privileged scripts
 To allow scripts to be executed with elevated privileges, the Support App has a built-in Privileged Helper Tool.
 This upgrade over the deprecated SupportHelper makes sure communication is transmitted more securely between the main app the the built-in Privileged Helper Tools with additional checks such as code requirement and scripts must have proper permissions and owner.
 The script must me owned by `root` and have 755 permissions.
 Additionally, only paths to a script set in a Configuration Profile will be executed.
 Values set with `defaults write` are not supported.

-By default, the Privileged Helper Tool is automatically enabled when using the PKG installer.
-To opt-out, set the key `DisablePrivilegedHelperTool` to `true` during the time of installation.
-Also at launch of the Support App, the Privileged Helper Tool will be removed when the key is set.
-Please also note that for the App Catalog integration, the Privileged Helper Tool is a requirement.

 > **Warning**
 > Because the script permissions are checked before execution, commands are not supported anymore as of version 2.6.